 Experienced drivers, and those who have been in the field for several years, can expect a higher pay rate.

-Many companies will pay about $55,000, for drivers who have been in the field for about 5 to 7 years, and more.
+Many companies will pay about $92,000, for drivers who have been in the field for a number of years.
 Of course, like every career, the more experience you have, the more type of fleet you have driven, and the more you have logged on the road, the higher you will earn.

 And, if you are dedicated, and remain loyal to a particular company, you will find that the pay rate tends to increase every year, so you can earn a reasonable salary, for a career that requires no formal educational training and no college degree.